-Iron gates are usually more ornate in design and open boarded so there are gaps that allow anyone to see what’s behind them.
+Iron gates are usually more ornate in design.
+This often means that they are open boarded.
+With gaps that allow anyone to see what’s behind them, iron gates don’t usually give a lot privacy.
 Iron gates also come with their own maintenance issues as they rust if the bare metal is exposed to air and water.

-Stainless steel gates are highly resistant to corrosion but are expensive and usually assembled into the more ornate designs seen in iron gates.
+Stainless steel gates are highly resistant to corrosion but are expensive.
+Like iron gates, they’re usually assembled into the more ornate designs.

-Aluminium gates are built in sections like wooden gates into styles that perfectly mimic wooden gate designs.
-Aluminium is naturally resistant to corrosion, and aluminium gates are supplied with a tough outer coating to protect them even more.
+Aluminium gates are built from sections like wooden gates.
+So, many aluminium gates are designed to perfectly mimic wooden gates.
+Aluminium is also naturally resistant to corrosion.
+But many aluminium gates are supplied with a tough outer coating to protect them even more.
 This surface coating also gives the gates their colour or wood grain finish to complete the wood-effect look.

 Composite gates are a good alternative to wood as they look just like real wood but require very little maintenance.
 They aren’t affected by water absorption like wood but are approximately the same price as hardwood gates.